wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Streams.md

 # SdsStream API

 The REST APIs provide programmatic access to read and write SDS data.
 The APIs in this section interact with SdsStreams.
-See [Streams](#streams) for general SdsStream information.
+For general SdsStream information, see [Streams](#streams).
 *****

 ## `Get Stream`